worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 December 8, 1977\.
 2:14 AM.

-Sarah was alone in the control room.
+Liv was alone in the control room.
 Webb was on vacation.
 Peterson was at a meeting in Building 264\.
 She was monitoring routine overnight operations—both spacecraft healthy, telemetry nominal.

 She decided to check something.
 A hunch.
 Probably nothing.